roshankern/brieflow-analysis/README.md

 # Brieflow Analysis Template

-Template repository for analyzing optical pooled screens data using [Brieflow](https://github.com/cheeseman-lab/brieflow).
+Template repository for storing configurations and outputs when analyzing optical pooled screens using [Brieflow](https://github.com/cheeseman-lab/brieflow).

 ## Overview

-This template provides a standardized structure for analyzing optical pooled screens using Brieflow.
-The key principle is:
-- Core processing logic and code lives in the Brieflow package
+This repository is designed to work with Brieflow to analyze optical pooled screens.
+The recommended workflow is:

+1. Brieflow (Core Package):
+   - Install Brieflow following instructions in its repository
+   - Create new branches for any core code modifications
+   - Submit improvements back via pull requests

+2. This Repository (Analysis):
-- Analysis-specific workflows and rules live in this repository
+   - Fork this repository for each new screen analysis
+   - Contains configuration parameters and analysis outputs
+   - Results are organized by analysis module (preprocess, sbs_process, phenotype_process)

 ## Prerequisites